 The encapsulation protocol will be adapted to using 40 μm microfluidic devices to achieve higher rates of clustered encapsulation and theoretically, higher rates of viability.
 Once optimal levels are achieved, the process will transition to using beta cells.
 Whole islets will be isolated from the pancreases of healthy C56BL/6 mice and then dissociated using Flow activated cell sorting (FACS) to purify the beta cell population.
-Beta cells will then be encapsulated in MAP gel in order to evaluate their functionality after freezing and thawing.
+Beta cells will then be encapsulated in MAP gel to evaluate their functionality after freezing and thawing.
+This will be quantified via a glucose-stimulated insulin secretion (GSIS) assay.